adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_pc.md

 to the end of the URL.
 This will show the JSON contents of the table that we defined in the backend.

+!!! info
-> You will see the word ZUMO all over the SDK, including in optional HTTP headers and throughout the SDK source code.
+    You will see the word ZUMO all over the SDK, including in optional HTTP headers and throughout the SDK source code.
 ZUMO was the original code name within Microsoft for A<b>ZU</b>re <b>MO</b>bile.

 ## The Mobile Client